oz/cyprio.net/wtf/2012-12-19-the-opportunity-or-not-to-be-american.md

 ---
-title: The Opportunity, or Not, to Be American
+title: "The Opportunity, or Not, to Be American"
 ---

 [photos by Jon Lowenstein](http://lens.blogs.nytimes.com/2012/12/18/the-